-Shout out to the American readers discovering this story searching for ‘Nurse Brixton’…there have been hundreds of you.
-This story has nothing to with Hellevator, I wrote it 5 years ago.
+Shout out to the readers discovering this story searching for ‘Nurse Brixton’…there have been thousands of you.
+This story has nothing to with Hellevator, I wrote it years ago.
 I hope you’re not too disappointed!
 If you like the story, please have a look around.
 Happy Horror Days!

 The nurse that comes for Connor is a giant.
 The Chief in Cuckoo’s Nest.
 Big and bald.
 Pulls back the sheets and just starts stripping off the pyjamas, lifting and turning Connor’s limp body with the ease of a mother changing a nappy.
 Connor tries to resist but there’s no strength in his flailing arms and the nurse bats them away easily, and the only sounds Connor can make are pathetic grunts and screeches that shame him.
 Tears of frustration wet his cheeks.
 When the nurse picks him up – all 6”6’ of him – he sees the tears and dismisses them.

 “Don’t pity yourself,” he says.
 His voice is tight, with hard edges that brook no debate.
 He carries Connor to a bath chair in the ensuite, pulling a strap tight around his chest to keep him upright.
 Connor looks away.
 The nurse turns on the shower and leans in close as he hoses him down.

 “Do you think Stephen Hawking would be the genius he is if he’d had a healthy body?
 Bill Gates?
 If he’d looked like George Clooney do you think he’d have spent all that time in the computer lab?
 10,000 hours.
 He’d have been out getting laid.
 Show me someone who’s beautiful physically and I’ll show you someone who’s never going to achieve great things.”

 “And, no, acting does not count as a great thing.
 Brangelina ?
 Fuck off.”